railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	* all the Accounts Payable – your supplier accounts of type Creditor.

-The adjustment option enables you to reconcile entries even if their amounts aren't exactly equivalent.
+The adjustment option enables you to reconcile entries even if their amounts are not exactly equivalent.
 For example, Open ERP permits foreign customers whose accounts are in different currencies to have a difference of up to, say, 0.50 units of currency and put the difference in a write- off account.